djauxel/msasl-statistics/README.md

 | MS-ASL1000 | 1000    | 222      | 25,513  | 24:39    | 25.5             |

 ## Dataset and its subset statistics (excluding privated and unlisted YouTube videos)
+Table here.

-The subsets after this table account for the privated and unlisted YouTube videos.
+The subsets after this table remove video samples that are privated and unlisted on YouTube.

 ### Train subset statistics
 Another table here.